ern3509/Part-Guided-HyperDiffusion/README.md

 ## Data
 We impleted our model on the partNet Dataset.
 Please request access right to the dataset ad extract the meshes you'll want to overfitt your model with.
 If you want to train the diffusion model, you can find some checkpoints here https://github.com/ern3509/Part-Guided-HyperDiffusion/tree/85a5bc1bf3068467f17eb0e5c6e6fbecfd6a9089/logs/insert_name_here.
+Our model has been trained on knives but can also be trained for other object of the ShapeNet core.

 ## Get Started
 You can run the google colab cells we created in the notebook Hyperdiffusion.ipynb